pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 [PnpLockDown=0|1]

-    Specifies whether Plug and Play (PnP) prevents applications from directly modifying the files that a driver package’s INF file specifies.
+    Specifies whether Plug and Play (PnP) prevents applications from directly modifying the files that a driver packageï¿½s INF file specifies.
 If the PnpLockDown directive is set to 1, PnP prevents applications from directly modifying the files that are copied by INF CopyFiles directives.
 Otherwise, if the directive is not included in an INF file or the value of the directive is set to zero, an application with administrator privileges can directly modify these files.
 Driver files that are protected in this manner are referred to as third-party protected driver files.